swup/preload-plugin/README.md

 });
 ```

+## Preloading

-Hovering a link will now automatically preload it.
+Hovering a link will automatically preload it.

 ```html
 <a href="/about">About</a> <!-- will preload when hovering -->